Getting Started

 Zoom and Location locks

 Location locks ensure that when one view is panned, all synchronized views pan with it.
 Zoom locks do the same with zoom level.
-Both can be instantiated by passing lists of views to lock to higlass.display.
-Each set of locked views will scroll or zoom (or both) together:
+Locks are specified by linking two or more views together via the hg.lock utility, and then passing the created lock to hg.Viewconf.locks().

 Viewport Projection

-Note that ViewportProjection tracks always need to be paired with other non- ViewportProjection tracks.
+Note that viewport projections always need to be paired with other non- viewport projections.
 Multiple ViewportProjection tracks can, however, be combined, as long as they are associated with regular tracks.

 Dataset Arithmetic